What Is Family Law?

 - How do I file for divorce?

-- What do I need to do to get custody of my child?
+- What do I need to do to become my child’s custodial parent?

 - How do I establish that I am the biological father of a child?